C6WX/Group-7-2/README.md

 One thing that Marie-Laure said in the paper is  that "narrative immersion is an engagement of the imagination in the construction and contemplation of a storyworld that relies on purely mental activity."
 In my opinion, this line alone proves that narrative immersion is most relevant to video games.
 This is because of the fact that people play video games because they want to do something interactive, otherwise they would have watched a movie, and a form of interaction with media is thinking.
 When I am playing a game, I enjoy thinking about what is happening, what might happen and where the story is going, it keeps me playing.
 However, when I play a game where I can't keep up with the story or I don't understand it, I lose interest really quickly as I don't feel immersed.
 I also like the use of the phrase "construction and contemplation of a storyworld" as this shows the reach that a good narrative can have within a video game.
 Normally when you think of "construction of a storyworld", you probably think of when you are reading a good book and you are building the world in your head, because this is the main way immersion works in a book.
 But as this is said for a video game, it just shows how narratively well-written games can be to be compared to a book which is a media with its only focus being narrative immersion.

 As well as looking at a paper to research immersion, I looked back on a game that I have previously played that immersed me in its narrative.
-The first game that came to mind was Dying Light.
-(Dying Light, Techland, 2015)
+The first game that came to mind was Dying Light (Techland, 2015).

-Dying Light has always been one of my favourite games and one of the main reasons for that has always been the narrative.
-I can remember my first time playing it, I was so immersed in the game's story because of all the twists and turns and all of the trying to guess who the bad guy you are looking for was to the point where I would play for hours on end.
-This game really opened my eyes to the power of narrative immersion within video games and was one of the reasons why my favourite games are single-player story games.
+Dying Light has always been one of my favourite games, primarily due to its narrative.
+I remember my first time playing it, being so immersed in the story with all its twists and turns, especially the central mystery surrounding the antagonist, Rais, and the constant tension between survival and trust.
+The quest to find the truth about the GRE’s involvement in the outbreak kept me on edge, while the shifting alliances with characters like Spike and Jade added layers of depth to the plot.
+I became so hooked that I would play for hours on end.
+This game really opened my eyes to the power of narrative immersion in video games and is one of the reasons why my favourite games are single-player story-driven titles.

 Using the research I did on immersion, we came up with a narrative for the boogyman and used the research to help with level design for the game.

 ## Implementation

-The first step I did when creating the game was to program the pushable and pullable boxes.
-The boxes are used to reach tall places within the game.
+The first step in development was programming the pushable/pullable boxes, which help players reach higher areas.
+Pressing E near a box enables push/pull mode—reducing player speed and syncing box movement with the player until E is pressed again.

 <iframe width="600" height="600" src="https://blueprintue.com/render/sn6a9i_-/" scrolling="no" allowfullscreen></iframe>
 *Figure 1.
 When E is pressed, and the player is colliding with the box, reduce their speed and set Is Interacting Box to true and turns on the box's physics.
 If E is pressed when the player is not touching the box or if they were already interacting with the box, their movement speed is reset and Is Interacting Box is set to false.*